Ricwolf19/WEB-Nexus-Fandom/README.md

 We wholeheartedly invite contributions from the community!
 If you encounter any issues or have valuable suggestions for improvement, please don't hesitate to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Your enthusiasm and support are greatly appreciated! 🚀